Chart Color Schemes

 Upwey's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows relatively positive outcomes for Upwey residents.
+Health data shows positive outcomes for Upwey residents.

-The prevalence of common health conditions is quite low across both younger and older age cohorts.
-Approximately 54% of the total population (~3,694 people) have private health cover, which is fairly high.
-The most common medical conditions in the area are mental health issues and asthma, affecting 9.6 and 9.0% of residents respectively.
-A total of 69.1% of residents declare themselves completely clear of medical ailments, compared to 66.9% across Greater Melbourne.
-As of 2016, 17.2% of Upwey's residents are aged 65 and over (1,180 people), which is lower than the 19.4% in Greater Melbourne.
-Health outcomes among seniors in Upwey are above average, broadly in line with the general population's health profile.
+The prevalence of common health conditions is low across both younger and older age cohorts.
+Private health cover rate is approximately 54%, slightly higher than the average SA2 area.
+Mental health issues and asthma are the most common medical conditions, affecting 9.6% and 9.0% of residents respectively.
+69.1% of residents declare themselves completely clear of medical ailments, compared to 66.9% in Greater Melbourne.
+The area has 17.2% of residents aged 65 and over (1,182 people), lower than the 19.4% in Greater Melbourne.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health